-Convict Connections aims to provide a specialist forum for members with a particular interest in convicts and our colonial heritage, to share and exchange information, achieve a wider knowledge of our colonial beginnings and foster a greater appreciation of those who suffered the horrors of transportation.
+Colonial and Convict Connections aims to provide a specialist forum for members with a particular interest in convicts and our colonial heritage, to share and exchange information, achieve a wider knowledge of our colonial beginnings and foster a greater appreciation of those who suffered the horrors of transportation.

-Convict Connections meet bi-monthly at the GSQ Resource Centre on the second Sunday of even numbered months.
+Colonial and Convict Connections meet bi-monthly at the GSQ Resource Centre on the second Sunday of even numbered months.
 See the Events Calendar for further details.
 The Resource Centre opens at 10.00am and closes at 2.30pm.
 The Annual General Meeting of the Group is held in February each year.

-Any person may subscribe to the Convict Connections Newsletter at an annual subscription of $15.00.
+Any person may subscribe to the Colonial and Convict Connections Newsletter at an annual subscription of $15.00.
 There are three newsletters per year, which are also available for sale at the meetings for $5.00 each.
 Applications for subscription can be made on the journal subscription form.
 The group also publishes resources for sale.

 A 'Ticket of Proof' is available to members who wish to provide certified evidence of convict descent.
 Applications must be lodged on an official claim form accompanied by clearly legible photocopies of birth, marriage and death certificates or other archival proof so as to satisfy the Officer of Claims.
 See here for more information about the Ticket of Proof.